 Livessence, Society for figurative artists

 Federation of Canadian Artists, Active member

-Arts Council of the Central Okanagan Painters Studio Active Member Summerland Arts Council
+Arts Council of the Central Okanagan Painters Studio Active past member Summerland Arts Council